Jlbrown8708/Platformer-/README.md

 ## Developed

-A 3D Platformer using C++ in Visual Studios, Version Control and Unreal Engine 4
+Created a 3D platformer using C++ in Visual Studio, integrating version control, and leveraging Unreal Engine 4 to bring this game development vision to life.

 ## Screenshots